 The speech is worth a possible total of 30 points.
 Your grade will be based on the following three criteria:

 a.
-Organization (10 points): Does your introduction draw audience attention, provide an orientation to the topic, and/or present a thesis?
+Organization (10 points): Is your outline correctly prepared?
+Does the speech you deliver follow your outline?
+Does your introduction draw audience attention, provide an orientation to the topic, and/or present a thesis?
 Is your thesis clear and memorable?
 Has your topic been effectively narrowed?
 Do you include transitions (e.g. forecasts, restatements) which help your listeners follow and remember key points?
 Does your presentation follow a logical pattern?
 Does your conclusion summarize, let listeners know where to get more information, and/or provide a clincher?

 b.
 Content (10 points): How much information value is contained in the body of your speech?
 Are you meeting the criteria of "TRUE/NEW/GLUE"?
 Do you include sufficient effective evidence (e.g., examples and statistics) to support and/or explain your ideas?
 Does your evidence reflect an understanding of your audience?
 Is your evidence presented in appropriate language (diction, usage, grammar)?
 Do you include a minimum of two citations from two of the six acceptable types (book, newspaper article, magazine article, pamphlet or brochure, website, interview you conducted yourself)?
 Do your sources provide recognizable authority?
 Are your sources correctly identified with oral citations during the speech?
-(Reminder: If any of your citations are incorrect, you lose the "70% cushion" from your quality grade.
-Make sure you get the citations right!)
+(Reminder: If you don't meet the citation requirement, you lose the "70% cushion" from your quality grade, and your quality grade can not be an A. Make sure you get the citations right!)